Do Go On - 373 - The Star Wars Holiday Special

 All these variety shows, they're all the same.

-None of them have Wookiees.
+None of them have wookies.

 So that's why they brought in David Acomba.

-They thought he's the right guy to direct.
+They thought he's the right.

+Rock got a direct.
 He was like a rock and roll bad boy director.

-rode to set on a Harley.
+sleeve, maybe a leather jacket, rode a set on a Harley.

 Oh man, that guy's combing his hair all the time.
+Yeah.
+It's the Fons.

 Yeah.

-it who cares aliens who gives a shit yeah I think I'm a TV person.
-It was a mix that never mixed, says Lenny Ripps, one of the writers.
+It was a mix that never mixed, says Lenny Rips, one of the writers.

 You can tell he's a writer.